-- > Select the patient from the Patient Frame; - > Select the Tunnel & Peritonitis menu item from the Menu Tree; - > Select the Peritonitis tab;

-Click the New button.
+- > Select the patient from the Patient Frame; - > Select the Tunnel & Peritonitis menu item from the Menu Tree; - > Select the Peritonitis tab; - > Click the New button.

+The Save and Cancel buttons become active.
 The New, Edit and Delete buttons become inactive.